ChrisLad1/HTML-Website-Template/README.md

 # HTML-Website-Template
-A free template for people to use that want to start a site but don't know / want to code they're own source!
+A free template for people to use that want to start a site but don't know / have time to code their own source!

 ```
 HTML Template